limbosworld/NMS-Beyond-The-Purge/README.md

 * Starbirth [Completed](https://nomanssky.fandom.com/wiki/Starbirth)
 * The Settlers [Completed](https://nomanssky.fandom.com/wiki/Planetary_Settlement)
 * A Trace of Metal [Completed](https://nomanssky.fandom.com/wiki/A_Trace_of_Metal)
-* Under A Rebel Star ___ Not Started
+* Under A Rebel Star ___ Not Started because I decided I wouldn't be a good pirate.
-* There are many more missions and quests that were never done.
-Additionally, this save file is an offline project, so no multiplayer or expeditions were ever undertaken.
+* There are other missions and quests that were not done.
+This save file is an offline project because I don't do multiplayer, so no expeditions were ever undertaken.

 ### Steps